mike-brown-angi/version-checker-test/README.md

 ## Part 3: Add Kafka using GitOps ##
 With flux all set up, let's give it something to do.
 We set out on this challenge to get an example app that touches kafka.
 Getting Kafka installed seems like a good place to start.

-Getting Kafka set up at a high level will be a two step process.
+Getting Kafka set up at a high level will be a two-step process.
 The first step is that we're going to set up an operator to handle the complicated bits around setting up Kafka.
 Then, for step two, we are going to convince the operator to create a Kafka instance for us.
 For each of the steps, We're going to be using helm charts.

 Making things even easier, Flux is going to handle those pieces for us.
 For that to happen, we need to tell flux about where the helm charts (and any others we might need) live.
 Let's create a kustomization in the flux-system directory telling flux to look for helm repositories.